11joselu/sequra-widget/README.md

 ✅ A pre-commit hook is set up to:
 1. Lint and auto-fix code using ESLint
 2. Format files with Prettier
+3. Run all related unit tests to catch regressions early

+✅ A pre-push hook is set up to:
 3. Run all unit tests to catch regressions early

 This workflow helps maintain high-quality, clean, and reliable code throughout development.